CamelotLabs/vaults-list/README.md

 - strategy (string): strategy short name
 - fullname (string): strategy full name
 - address (string): contract address of the vault
-- abi (string): url, link to your abi file
 - image (string): url, link to your strategy illustration
 - url (string): url, link to the strategy page on your app
 - description (string)